-- Press the button and the button for 3 5 seconds.
+- Press the button ## and the button ## for 3 5 seconds. - Press the button

-- Press the button three times until the symbol → shows UNITS in the info display.
+shows UNITS in the info display.

 - Press the MODE button briefly.

 - Press the button twice until the symbol → shows SET FUEL CONS in the info display.

 - Press the MODE button briefly.

 - ✓ The selected unit appears in the info display.

+- Select the unit with the button or the button ...

 - Press the MODE button briefly.

 - ✓ The settings are stored and the display changes to the UNITS menu.

-- Press the MODE button briefly.

 - Press the button

-■ briefly and repeatedly until the symbol

-⇒ shows EXIT SETUP in the info display.
+shows BACK... in the info display.

 - Press the MODE button briefly.

+- Press the MODE button briefly.

-6.11.57 Unit of fuel consumption (gallons) SET GAL US/UK
+6.11.58 Unit of fuel consumption (gallons) SET GAL US/UK